-Heriot-Watt University (HWU), founded in 1821, established a reputation for world class teaching and research.
-The University is a highly ranked in Scotland and the UK and among the top 5% in the world.
+Heriot-Watt University (HWU), founded in 1821, established a reputation for world-class teaching and research.
+The University is highly ranked in Scotland and the UK and among the top 5% in the world.
 Heriot-Watt offers over 400 academic programs through 6 academic schools and 2 postgraduate institutes.

 Edinburgh Business School